parasuramivln/PDC-support-web/software-docs/docs/tensorflow/index.md

 directories, you need to update the **PYTHONPATH** variable with the path where those new packages are before you run the container.

+When installing new packages it is advisable to add the condition `numpy==1.22.4` in order to prevent pip from upgrading the version of numpy in the container, which would cause compatibility problems.